YashTripathi-19/Mario-Themed-Animated-404-Page/README.md

 # Mario-Themed-Animated-404-Page
-A fun Mario-themed 404 page made with HTML &amp; CSS.
+A fun Mario-themed 404 page made with HTML &amp; CSS along with a bit of js.
 Featuring a retro-style animation that turns a dull “Page Not Found” into a nostalgic and playful experience.

 ---